vekatze/neut/book/src/commands.md

 ### `--end-of-entry`

-`--end-of-entry ANY_STRING` can be used to add separator between compiler diagnostics.
-This is intended to be used with linter wrappers like flycheck.
+`--end-of-entry ANY_STRING` can be used to add separators between compiler diagnostics.
+This feature is for linter wrappers like flycheck.

-For example, suppose we have this obviously ill-typed program:
+For example, suppose we have this ill-typed program:

 ```neut
 define main(): int {